OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	.. danger:: This mapping **SHOULD NOT** change after enrollment has started.
 No attempt is made to adjust enrollments in that case.
+AutoForums
+	A dictionary, valid at any level, containing information pertaining to how discussion forums should automatically be created.
+This is optional, with defaults in code, and valid at all levels.
+Most of these cannot be usefully changed after forums have been automatically created for the first time.

+	* ``HasOpenDiscussions``, ``HasInClassDiscussions``,
+	  ``HasOpenAnnouncements``, ``HasInClassAnnouncements``: All of
+	  these are booleans (defaulting to true) that determine whether the corresponding forum is automatically created when a course discussion is added.
+In the case of discussions, if the value is false, then no discussion will be put in that forum; if you change that value after the course is running, future discussions will stop being put there, even if the forum already exists.

+	* ``OpenDiscussionsDisplayName``,
+	  ``InClassDiscussionsDisplayName``,
+	  ``OpenAnnouncementsDisplayName``,
+	  ``InClassAnnouncementsDisplayName``: All of these are strings
+	  that, if set, will override the default display name for these items the first time the forum is created; after that, you must use the API or GUI to change them.

 ``assignment_policies.json`` (optional)